About High Security Printing Latin America

 Exhibitor Information

+There will be approximately 30 exhibition booths located alongside the conference hall and the exhibition is open throughout the event.
 Social events such as the Welcome Cocktail Reception and Farewell Drinks and all refreshment breaks are held in the exhibition area to maximise booth visitors.

 What’s Included – Mini Booth